Bedsores in Nursing Homes

 Columbus Nursing Home Abuse Lawyers Helping You

-When you trust your loved one to the care of others, it can be extremely frustrating and painful to discover they are not receiving the attention and kindness they deserve.
-Every nursing home patient has the right to expect competent care, and if a facility or staff fails to provide such care, they should be held liable for the results of their negligence.
-In a nursing home, one of the most prevalent consequences of physical negligence or abuse is the development of bedsores.
-Bedsores are painful and can lead to the development of serious health issues if left untreated.
-If you or a loved one is suffering from bedsores as a result of nursing home abuse, we want to help.
+When you trust your loved one to someone else's care, discovering they are not treated with the attention and kindness they deserve can feel overwhelming.
+Every nursing home resident should receive competent care.
+If a facility or staff member fails to deliver that care, they can be held responsible for the consequences of their actions.
+One of the most common results of physical negligence or abuse in a nursing home is the development of bedsores.
+Bedsores are painful and can lead to severe health complications if left untreated.
+If you or a loved one has suffered bedsores due to nursing home abuse, we want to help.

-Our Columbus bedsore injury attorneys at Rourke & Blumenthal are passionate about advocating for victims of abuse.
-With over 150 years of combined legal experience, our firm has the skills and knowledge necessary to fight for a positive outcome for you and your family.
-We have recovered more than $300 million on behalf of our clients, and we look forward to helping you next.
+Our Columbus bedsore injury attorneys at Rourke & Blumenthal are committed advocates for victims of abuse.
+With over 150 years of combined legal experience, our firm brings the skill and knowledge that can make a difference for you and your family.
+We have secured more than $300 million for our clients and look forward to guiding you through your legal journey.

 Like with burn injuries, there are different stages of bedsores, including:

-- Stage 1 bedsores, which are not yet open wounds, though the damaged skin will likely be red and may feel painful and warm to the touch.
+- Stage 1 bedsores are not open wounds, but the skin is often red, painful, and warm to the touch.

-- Stage 2 bedsores, which will have broken open, or may look like a scrape or blister.
-They may also develop into painful ulcers, sometimes causing areas of the damaged skin to die.
+- Stage 2 bedsores involve broken skin or look like a scrape or blister.
+They can develop into painful ulcers, sometimes causing skin tissue to die.

-- Stage 4 bedsores, which will be very deep, usually reaching muscle or bone.
-At this point, the damage is often so severe that the patient may not even feel the pain because the damaged tissue has died.
+- Stage 4 bedsores become very deep, often extending to muscle or bone.
+At this stage, the damage can be so advanced that the patient may not feel pain because the underlying tissue has died.

 How Do Bedsores Develop in Nursing Homes?

-The Centers for Disease Control and Prevention says that as many as 1 out of every 10 nursing home residents suffers from bedsores.
-These painful ulcers develop when a bedridden person is not repositioned enough, which may happen if a nursing home staff member or care provider neglects his or her patients.
-Whether the patient spends the majority of his or her time on the couch, in bed, or in a wheelchair, it is crucial to stimulate movement or reposition frequently in order to prevent bedsores.
+The Centers for Disease Control and Prevention reports that up to one in ten nursing home residents develops bedsores.
+These painful ulcers form when a bedridden person is not repositioned often enough, which can happen if staff or caregivers neglect their duties.
+Whether spending most of the day in bed, on a couch, or in a wheelchair, the resident needs frequent movement to prevent pressure from building up.

-If a nurse, doctor, or caretaker does not give bedridden patients frequent attention, bedsores may easily develop.
-Patients at risk for bedsores should be provided with foam padding or pillows to alleviate pressure, should always have clean, dry clothing and bedding, and should receive close attention.
+If a nurse, doctor, or caretaker fails to provide adequate attention to bedridden patients, bedsores can easily develop.
+At-risk residents should use foam padding or pillows to relieve pressure, always have clean and dry clothing and bedding, and receive attentive care.

 Fight Back against Nursing Home Abuse & Neglect